shashanktomar/nvim/docs/practice-routine.md

 - vim
   - [ ] finish vim tutor, run `vimtutor` from cli (not from inside vim)
   - [ ] spelling suggestions with `z=`.
 This is a builtin in vim but hijacked by `whichkey` in our setup
+  - proper use of `_` register.
+It is a discard register.
+Example `"_dd` to delete a line without copying it
 - flash
   - [ ] start using labelled search
   - [x] start using jump labels, `s`